i2-wustl/visualization-ui/README.md

 - `medical_facilities`: a CSV file containing the information regarding a facility's location and type

 Please refer to the [Data Schema Documentation](schemas/data-schema.md) for details on the format of each of these files.

+### Map

+The map currently exposes these settings:

+- `zoom`: The starting zoom level of the map.
+The default value is `7`.
+- `center`: The latitude and longitude to center the map provided as a numeric array.
+The default value is `[38.637587, -90.262347]`.

 ### Overlays